polaris322/Intro/readme.txt

-I am an experienced and honest software architect with over 5 years of experience in developing small or medium size business web applications.
-I have extensive knowledge and expertise in majority of web languages and frameworks and thirsty to learn new technology.
-I feel pretty happy when my clients get impressed my work and recommend me.
+Highly skilled Backend Developer with 8 years of experience in developing dynamic and interactive web applications.
+Proficient in various Java Spring Boot frameworks and libraries, with a strong understanding of backend-end technologies.
+Experience as a team leader and software architect.
+Seeking to leverage expertise in web and dot net development to contribute to innovative projects and teams.

 These are my experties I have;
 ⭐ Scrum/XP for Agile development, SaaS and DevOps